hyoshida1106/gitview/README.md

 ![img_1.png](img_1.png)

 The program is developed on Windows using [Microsoft Build of OpenJDK](https://learn.microsoft.com/ja-jp/java/openjdk/).
-So, it should work on Linux and Mac if you prepare the same environment (only Linux has been confirmed, although).
+It should work on Linux and Mac if you prepare the same environment (only Linux has been confirmed, although).

 ### How to run